 Get Inspired by Pulses!

 Pulses have so many great uses and features in the kitchen.
-Here is some great inspiration for using pulses in your next meal!
+Find inspiration for using pulses in your next meal from a few of our favorite chefs!

 Christine Farkas is a chef consultant and owner of IHeartFood Canada (www.ihfc.ca) , a culinary consulting company based in Vancouver, British Columbia.
 Christine is a Red Seal Chef with a background in culinary management and food product development.
 One of Christine’s (many) passions is for pulses as well as other delicious nutrient-dense ingredients.
 She thrives on exploring and showcasing these ingredients to consumers and food industry through tangible applications.
 Her work also focuses on recipe and product development, hands-on culinary workshops and trendspotting through travel.